Star Citizen Video Game Launches $27,000 Players' Pack - Slashdot

 Re: (Score:1)

-this is what's killing mmo games (Score:1)
+this is what's killing mmo games (Score:2, Insightful)

 200m poured in, still in development.
 Of the games that actually make it to release after crowdfunding a good chunk come out looking nothing like what was advertised or even what was shown in testing.